-Whether you’re visiting or living in Luxembourg City, here is a guide on where to stay in Luxembourg City and neighborhoods popular with expat in the Grand Duchy.
+Whether you’re visiting or living in Luxembourg City, here is a guide on the best neighborhoods in Luxembourg City and areas popular with expats in the Grand Duchy.

 Divided into 24 quarters or quartiers, there is a diverse selection when looking where to stay in Luxembourg City whether you want the taste of bustling metropolis life, green spaces, history, art or culture.
 Deeply rooted in history, Luxembourg City’s old quarters and fortifications – a throwback to when it was one of Europe’s greatest fortified cities – have been listed as a UNESCO World Heritage site since 1994.